 Common Name: Lesser Dodder

-Cuscuta epythymum is a Annual up to 1.00 metres tall.
+Cuscuta epythymum is an annual plant that can grow up to 1.00 metres tall.

 Europe, including Britain, from Norway to Spain and east to the Caucasus and central Asia.